-Academic Regalia: The Brown Bookstore recently updated their on-line order form so students can rent academic regalia from their web site.
+Academic Regalia: The Brown Bookstore recently updated its online order form so students can rent academic regalia from its website.
 Orders may be placed online, as of March 2018, at the Brown University Bookstore website, or in person at the Bookstore.
-All graduating medical students who are participating in the procession and graduation ceremony are required to rent the Medical School cap (tam), gown and hood.
+All graduating medical students who are participating in the procession and graduation ceremony are required to rent the medical school cap (tam), gown and hood.

 Class Speaker: All graduating medical students are eligible to run for class speaker.
 Class speaker to be selected by the graduating class.

-Commencement Ceremony: The Medical School Commencement Ceremony will take place in the First Unitarian Church (One Benevolent Street, Providence, RI), at 10:15 a.m. on Sunday, May 27, 2018.
+Commencement Ceremony: The Alpert Medical School Commencement Ceremony will take place in the First Unitarian Church (1 Benevolent Street) at 10:15 a.m. on Sunday, May 27, 2018.
 Doors will open at 9:15 a.m. for seating, and tickets are not required.
-Seating is very limited and we ask that you kindly limit the number of guests to attend the ceremony.
-Individuals requiring handicapped access or seating should arrive between 8:30 a.m. and 9:00 a.m.
+Seating is very limited and we ask that you kindly limit the number of guests you invite to attend the ceremony.
+Individuals requiring handicapped access or seating should arrive between 8:30 a.m. and 9 a.m.
 The ceremony, which includes the awarding of medical degrees, will end at approximately 11:45 a.m.
-A reception with light refreshments at the Hope Club follows (Six Benevolent Street) until 1:30 p.m.
+A reception with light refreshments follows at the Hope Club (6 Benevolent Street) until 1:30 p.m.

 Diploma Pronunciation: In order to assist us with the proper pronunciation of your name at the graduation ceremony on May 27, please email your name, written phonetically and with emphasized syllables in caps, to Julie Haines by April 13.
 Example: April Augustino [ey-pruhl aw-guh-steen-OH]

 Certified Electronic Diploma: Brown offers graduates a Certified Electronic (Ce) Diploma.
 Find out more